GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Related Work

 \section{Related Work}

-In this section, we introduce three types of current mainstream KG-based QA methods and discuss the application of large language models (LLMs) in this domain.
+In this section, we review and compare with several major categories of related KGQA methods, and discuss the limitations of large language models (LLMs) in the context of KGQA.

-Query construction-based methods~\cite{DBLP:journals/corr/abs-2204-08554,DBLP:conf/acl/CaoS0LY0L0X22,DBLP:journals/vldb/AffolterSB19,DBLP:journals/tkde/ChenLQWW23} translate given questions into logical queries, e.g., SPARQL~\cite{DBLP:journals/tods/PerezAG09} and symbolic programs~\cite{DBLP:journals/tacl/SahaALSC19}, that can be executed over KGs to obtain answers.
-This type of method has been extensively studied since the inception of KG-based QA.
-Also, by instantiating the constructed logical queries, these methods can be potentially used to generate reasoning subgraphs.
-However, recent SOTA methods of this type, including case-based~\cite{DBLP:journals/corr/abs-2204-08554}, transfer learning-based~\cite{DBLP:conf/acl/CaoS0LY0L0X22}, and supervised learning-based~\cite{DBLP:journals/tkde/ChenLQWW23}, heavily rely on existing corpora or annotations of logical queries, making them inapplicable to the task of this paper, where only weak supervision (i.e., annotations of final answers) is available for training.
+\emph{Query construction-based methods}~\citep{DBLP:journals/corr/abs-2204-08554,DBLP:conf/acl/CaoS0LY0L0X22,DBLP:journals/tkde/ChenLQWW23,DBLP:journals/datamine/ChongLL25,DBLP:conf/semweb/0003ZRRB23} translate given questions into logical queries, e.g., SPARQL~\citep{DBLP:journals/tods/PerezAG09}, that can be executed over KGs to obtain answers.
+By instantiating the constructed logical queries, this type of method can provide explicit reasoning subgraphs as answer explanations.
+However, recent methods of this type, including case-based~\citep{DBLP:journals/corr/abs-2204-08554}, transfer learning-based~\citep{DBLP:conf/acl/CaoS0LY0L0X22}, and supervised learning-based~\citep{DBLP:journals/tkde/ChenLQWW23}, heavily rely on existing corpora or annotations of logical queries, making them inapplicable to the task of this paper, where only weak supervision (i.e., annotations of final answers) is available for training.

-Retrieval-based methods~\cite{DBLP:conf/emnlp/SunDZMSC18,DBLP:conf/emnlp/SunBC19,DBLP:conf/acl/SaxenaTT20,DBLP:conf/emnlp/YanLWZDZWX21} directly retrieve answers from KGs via parametric ranking or classification of KG entities based on their contextual representations, e.g., KG embeddings.
-For example, Sun et al.~\cite{DBLP:conf/emnlp/SunBC19} propose to use a graph neural network~\cite{DBLP:conf/emnlp/SunDZMSC18} to compute contextual representations of KG entities and use these embeddings to classify entities into answers and non-answer entities.
-These methods are usually highly efficient, as they employ end-to-end numerical computations without explicit reasoning over KGs.
-Consequently, they lack interpretability and cannot provide explicit answer explanations.
-The first step of our model selects candidate answers from computed embedding spaces, which is in line with this type of method.
-However, the above weaknesses are effectively mitigated by the second step.
+\emph{Information retrieval-based methods}~\citep{DBLP:conf/emnlp/SunDZMSC18,DBLP:conf/acl/SaxenaTT20,DBLP:conf/emnlp/YanLWZDZWX21,DBLP:journals/datamine/JinZYTYL23} directly retrieve answers from KGs via parametric ranking or classification of KG entities based on their contextual representations, e.g., KG embeddings.
+These methods are usually highly efficient and effective with only weak supervision.
+However, these methods lack interpretability and cannot provide answer explanations or explicit reasoning subgraphs.